 - Memorable sunrise views of Tiger Hill

-- Cable car rise in Darjeeling
+- Cable car ride in Darjeeling

 - Mesmerizing views from Deolo hill, Kalimpong

 - Visit to Durpin Gompa, the largest monastery of Kalimpong

 - Visit to Pelling's Pemayangtse Monastery, the second oldest monastery in Sikkim

 - Fun activities at Rimbi Rock Garden,Rimbi waterfalls and Khecheopalri Lake, Kalimpong

 - Spot several colorful floral species at the Flower Show in Gangtok

 - Do Drul Chorten (Stupa) and Enchey Monastery, Gangtok

 - Excursion to Tsomgo Lake and Baba Mandir